robenkleene/audio-references/max/max-for-live/max-for-live-coding-guidelines.md

 - Sub-patcher and script files start with an upper case (e.g., `FooBar`)
 - When the name contains an abbreviation, capitalize only the first letter (e.g., `FlowLcd`)
 - These same guidelines apply to `Scripting Name` (i.e., first-letter capitalized `CamelCase`)
+- Check the Max for Live project by choosing `Edit in Max` (or just opening the `.amxd` file in Max) then choosing `Show Containing Project`

 ## Inlets & Outlets